NaveenAre04/Customer_Rewards/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Spring Boot:

+#Download demo and open it in IDE

+#Run the main file and start the application

+#Test the responses using Postman and see the response